Sultan River: Middle Fork South Fork

 The Middle Fork South Fork Sultan River originates on the east slope of Mount Stickney.
 It flows north for about 2.5 mi and joins the North Fork South Fork, forming the South Fork Sultan River.

 South Fork South Fork

 The South Fork South Fork Sultan River begins at the outlet of One Acre Lake, flows north and joins the South Fork just above its mouth on Spada Lake.

 History

 Prospecting began in the Sultan basin around 1870.
 Gold deposits were recovered from gravels along the lower river with small-scaler placer operations as early as 1869.
 Rich deposits were found in the basin some years later.
 In 1891 a major discovery was made—the so-called "45 vein", worked by the 45 Mine.
 Development depended on transportation, which came slowly.
 In 1896 the 45 Mine became the Sultan basin's first producer.
 A rough 20 mi long wagon road was built from the mine to the railroad at Sultan on the Skykomish River.
 A trail was built over Marble Pass to Silverton.

+The Sultan River has provided municipal tap water for Everett since the construction of an earthen dam in 1916, initially for industrial use and later drinking water.
+A diversion dam on the river was constructed in 1929 by the Everett city government to fill Chaplain Reservoir to the west.
+The Culmback Dam was constructed by Everett and the Snohomish County Public Utility District in 1965 to supply more water to the city and other areas of Snohomish County and later expanded in 1984.
+The dam also feeds a tunnel for the Jackson Hydroelectric Project that generates hydroelectric power.